Animal-Based Raw Eggnog

 Serve and enjoy.

-Once fully cooled, top with whip cream (if using) and/or a sprinkle of cinnamon.
+Once fully cooled, top with whipped cream and/or a sprinkle of cinnamon.

 This eggnog is best enjoyed fresh, although it will keep in the fridge for a day or so.